thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).

-**to edit**

-The variable parameters of LUT consists of the month along with the relevant seasonal atmospheric profile, the climatological values of the alpha, beta parameters of the Ångström equation for 500nm derived from the 340nm, the WC, with the perturbation as described above, and the SZA of the simulation.

-For the application of the LUT, to account for the Sun's variability, in our one-minute GHI measurements, we adapted each modeled value by scaling the model's input spectrum integral, to the corresponding TSI, provided by NOAA (Coddington et al. 2005).
-Also, we account for the effect of the Earth -- Sun distance on the irradiance, by using the distance calculated by the Astropy (Astropy Collaboration et al. 2022) software library.
-As needed, we interpolate the resulting irradiances to the SZA of our measurements.
-For each period of the year, we used the appropriate atmospheric profile (afglms or afglmw).
-Finally, we calculated the cloud-free irradiance value at the horizontal plane.
-With this method, the modeled cloud-free irradiances schemes can be directly compared to each measured one-minute value of GHI.

 ### 2.3.2 Long-term change of cloud-free irradiance

 The cloud-free reference values discussed above are based on the